Dotta4You/MineWEB-LAST/README.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Here you can see the current compatibilities which versions are updated and which are already outdated.

 | Version | OS | PHP |   Supported   |
 | ------- | -- | --- | ------------- |